 Consequently, tallow is a healthier fat to use than many vegetable-based fats and margarine.

-Tallow has a high smoke point, preventing the fat from burning and losing much of its nutritional benefits.
+Tallow has a high smoke point, preventing the saturated fats from burning and losing much of its health benefits.

 How Is Ghee Produced?

-Ghee is another form of fat, but it is produced from butter instead of animal fat.
+Ghee is another form of saturated fat, but it is produced from regular butter instead of animal fat.

-Ghee is made by gently heating butter until it melts and the milk solids separate from the fat.
+You can make your own ghee by gently heating regular butter until it melts and the milk solids separate from the fat.